Understanding 1/4 as a Percentage: A full breakdown

 Visualizing 1/4 as a Percentage

 Imagine a pie cut into four equal slices.
-One slice represents 1/4 of the pie.
-If you were to divide the pie into 100 equal pieces instead, 25 of those pieces would be equivalent to the size of one of the original four slices.
+On the flip side, one slice represents 1/4 of the pie.
+In practice, if you were to divide the pie into 100 equal pieces instead, 25 of those pieces would be equivalent to the size of one of the original four slices.
 This visually demonstrates that 1/4 and 25% represent the same proportion of the whole.

 The Mathematical Rationale Behind the Conversion